 I think we would all agree that moving is hell.
 Even with movers, you must go through all your things and decide what to ditch and what to keep.
-This move happened on rather short notice, and we didn’t have a lot of time to get it together.
+This move happened on short notice, and we didn’t have a lot of time to get it together.
 You never realize how much crap you have until you go to move it all.

 The next step will be to go over and find a place to live.
 The plan is to do so at the end of August and then apply for our visa.
 That’s the catch 22: can’t apply for a visa without an address, can’t really get an address without going over.
 Why can’t anything be simple?!
 Those online con artists have ruined it for the rest of us!
-Apparently, there are a lot of Eastern Euro scumbags taking your money for an apartment and running with it, so internet renters beware!
+Apparently, there are plenty of Eastern Euro scumbags taking your money for an apartment and running with it, so internet renters beware!

-Now it’s near 100 degrees in Denver for the next three months and where can I go RIGHT NOW to escape this heat?
+Now it’s near 100 degrees in Denver for the next three months, and where can I go RIGHT NOW to escape this heat?
 This is why I wanted to be gone by June.
 The sweltering continues!
-I must remember that it could be worse, we could be in L.A.
-(120 degrees last week), Arid-zona, Palm Springs or Las Vegas.
+I must remember that it could be worse.
+We could be in L.A.
+(120 degrees last week), Arid-zona, Palm Springs, or Las Vegas.
 All versions of Hell on earth right now.
 Which level would you like?!

 In the meantime, cool off with a cocktail!
 Or three…